smartdevicelink/sdl_evolution/proposals/NNNN-handle-late-malformed-hmi-responses.md

 ### HMI

 HMI integrations need to be prepared to handle potentially erroneous delete/unsubscribe commands from SDL Core.
 When a message is lost, SDL Core is unsure if the HMI received the original request and how much of the request was processed.
-To ensure a proper cleanup of the failed requests, Core will send the appropriate delete/unsubscribe request even though the HMI may not recognize the data Core is requesting to delete.
+To ensure a proper cleanup of the failed requests, SDL Core will send the appropriate delete/unsubscribe request even though the HMI may not recognize the data SDL Core is requesting to delete.
 This case is rare, but should still be handled.

 ## Alternatives considered

-An alternate solution would be to add a series of new HMI RPCs that present an apps available subscriptions, menu items, and choice sets to the HMI in an array similar to the UpdateAppList RPC.
-From such RPC's the HMI could compare lists to delete invalid subscriptions/menu items.
+An alternate solution would be to add a series of new HMI RPCs that present an app's available subscriptions, menu items, and choice sets to the HMI in an array similar to the `UpdateAppList` RPC.
+From such RPCs the HMI could compare lists to delete invalid subscriptions/menu items.

 This would be a cleaner solution to ensuring data between the HMI and Core is synced correctly, however such RPCs would put a great strain on the head unit due to the max number of AddCommands, SubMenus, ChoiceSets, and subscriptions an app can have.
 Also such a change would be a breaking change to how such data is currently communicated to the HMI.